President Barack Obama Reflects on Tragedy to Transformation at Sandy Hook Promise Benefit Ahead of 10-Year Remembrance

 This year's Benefit Committee included Willow Bay, Richard Buery of Robin Hood Foundation, Blair Effron of Centerview Partners, Elizabeth Elting, Valerie Jarrett, Karlie Kloss and Josh Kushner, Peter Land of Dick's Sporting Goods, Scott Rechler, NBA Commissioner Adam Silver, Robert Wolf, David Zaslav of Warner Bros.
 Discovery, and many others.

-They were joined by New York City Mayor Eric Adams; New York City Attorney General Letitia James; Congressman Tim Ryan (D-OH); Chris Licht, Chairman of CNN, OShane Ximines, NY Giants; Victor Cruz, former NFL champion; Stefanie Dolson, New York Liberty; Sofia Hublitz, actress; Richard Edelman, CEO of Edelman; Kate Snow, NBC News Correspondent; Tim Armstrong, former CEO of Oath, Inc.; Anthony Scaramucci, former White House Communications Director; Doris Burke, sports commentator, Wyc Grousbeck & Emilia Fazzalari; among others.
+They were joined by New York City Mayor Eric Adams; New York Attorney General Letitia James; Congressman Tim Ryan (D-OH); Chris Licht, Chairman of CNN, OShane Ximines, NY Giants; Victor Cruz, former NFL champion; Stefanie Dolson, New York Liberty; Sofia Hublitz, actress; Richard Edelman, CEO of Edelman; Kate Snow, NBC News Correspondent; Tim Armstrong, former CEO of Oath, Inc.; Anthony Scaramucci, former White House Communications Director; Doris Burke, sports commentator, Wyc Grousbeck & Emilia Fazzalari; among others.

 The funds raised at the benefit will directly impact SHP's proven and no-cost school shooting and violence prevention programs.